google/WebFundamentals/src/content/en/showcase/spotlight/merry_pixmas.markdown

   developer: Jim Savage
   our_views:
     good: |
       A nice Christmas-themed demo that works well across desktop and mobile.
-It even comes with brand new theme color support, and a Web manifest for a home screen experience that launches full screen.
+It even comes with brand new theme color support, and a web manifest for a home screen experience that launches full screen.

     Pro tip: Shake your phone to make it snow!
     bad: |